 However, I’m also talking about “low content books” which are books like diaries, logbooks and journals.
 There are so many niches out there.
 So, for example, you could make a wine tasting logbook where every page contains space for the customer to fill in the date, vintage, price, taste, etc., of the wine they drank on a certain occasion.

 Basically any book where the content can be fairly easily created as opposed to a book where you actually have to write the bloody thing.
-I’ll probably provide some interiors (the lined pages PDFs with a diary and a few others) for free with the course.
+I provide some interiors for free with the course.

-The above video is of me extolling the virtues of selling notebooks on Amazon through CreateSpace.
+The above video is of me extolling the virtues of selling notebooks on Amazon.

 The benefits of selling notebooks on Amazon

-- Easy to start: I believe that anyone from one of the 100+ countries in the world can get a CreateSpace account and start uploading books to the Amazon website.
+- Easy to start: I believe that anyone from one of the 100+ countries in the world can sell on Amazon and start uploading books to the Amazon website.

 - Easy to sell: Whoa now hold on right there!
 It’s never easy to make money anywhere.
 However, so far I seem to be able to sell notebooks within some incredibly crowded niches.